jlw-ecoevo/jlw-ecoevo.github.io/join.md

 ## PhD Students

-**Applications have now closed for the Ecology & Evolution PhD Fall 2024 admissions cycle.
-If you are interested in applying for the next cycle (applications due Fall 2025) please reach out to me in late summer or early fall to discuss your application.**

 I primarily recruit through the [Ecology & Evolution program](https://www.stonybrook.edu/commcms/ecoevo/_program/index.php), though could potentially arrange to take students from other programs at SBU (I am currently also affiliated with the [Genetics](https://www.stonybrook.edu/commcms/gradgenetics/) PhD program).

 A basic expectation when applying for a position in my group as a PhD student is that you have done computational research before and have a clear idea of why you want to pursue a PhD in my group specifically.
 I ask that students have some prior experience in computational research (broadly defined) because a PhD is a massive investment of your time and effort, and it is important that you know going in that the kind of work we do is a good fit for you.
 I am open to taking students from a range of academic backgrounds as long as you have a strong justification for why our lab is a good fit for your research interests.